anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Genius unrefined resembles a flash of lightning, but wisdom is like the sun.
+Quote: The way a team plays as a whole determines its success.
+You may have the greatest bunch of individual stars in the world, but if they don't play together, the club won't be worth a dime.

-By: Franz Grillparzer
+By: Babe Ruth